NDC for the Optical Control of Biological Function

 Our primary TPath is in restoration of vision.
 The efforts, which focused initially on genetic mouse models of retinitis pigmentosa (RP) have expanded to genetic models of RP in dogs and to irradiation-induced models in primate.

-- Mouse model.
-We have made significant progress with both the 2 component (photoswitch + targeted gene) and 1 component (photoswitch only) approaches to reanimating the blind retina following photoreceptor degeneration showing that light-activated glutamate receptors in surviving retinal neurons of mutant mouse models of RP can restore retinal, cortical, and behavioral responses to light.
+1) Mouse model.
+We have made significant progress with both the 2 component (photoswitch + targeted gene) and 1 component (photoswitch only) approaches to reanimating the blind retina following photoreceptor degeneration showing that light-activated glutamate receptors in surviving retinal ganglion cells or photoswitches for native K+ channels in surviving amacrine and retinal ganglion cells of mutant mouse models of RP can restore retinal, cortical, and behavioral responses to light.

-- Canine model.
+2) Canine model.
 We added genetically blind canine RP models to the effort as large animal models that more closely represent human vision.
 Two aspects have been developed: viral gene delivery to RGCs and behavioral assessment in dog models of retinal degeneration.
+Two genetic models have been shown to be promising in behavioral assays.

 Progress in the past year

-- The first light-gated GPCR, which hold the promise of enhanced sensitivity to light due to natural amplification.
+b) The first light-gated GPCRs, which hold the promise of enhanced sensitivity to light due to natural amplification. c) The first light controlled analgesic.